your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Travel to the planes beyond the Material Plane can be accomplished in two ways: by casting a spell or by using a planar portal.

-- _**Spells.**_ A number of spells allow direct or indirect access to other planes of existence. _Plane Shift_ and _Gate_ can transport adventurers directly to any other plane of existence, with different degrees of precision. _Etherealness_ allows adventurers to enter the Ethereal Plane and travel from there to any of the planes it touches—such as the Elemental Planes.
+- _**Spells.**_ A number of spells allow direct or indirect access to other planes of existence. _Plane Shift_ and _Gate_ can transport adventurers directly to any other plane of existence, with different degrees of precision. _Etherealness_ allows adventurers to enter the Ethereal Plane and travel from there to any of the planes it touches — such as the Elemental Planes.
 And the _Astral Projection_ spell lets adventurers project themselves into the Astral Plane and travel to the Outer Planes.
 - _**Portals.**_ A portal is a general term for a stationary interplanar connection that links a specific location on one plane to a specific location on another.
 Some portals are like doorways, a clear window, or a fogshrouded passage, and simply stepping through it effects the interplanar travel.
-Others are locations circles of standing stones, soaring towers, sailing ships, or even whole towns—that exist in multiple planes at once or flicker from one plane to another in turn.
+Others are locations circles of standing stones, soaring towers, sailing ships, or even whole towns — that exist in multiple planes at once or flicker from one plane to another in turn.
 Some are vortices, typically joining an Elemental Plane with a very similar location on the Material Plane, such as the heart of a volcano (leading to the Plane of Fire) or the depths of the ocean (to the Plane of Water).

 ### Transitive Planes